hdShang/arxiv-daily/docs/cs-AI/2025-08-19/papers/250813774v1-agentic-dracor-and-the-art-of-docstring-engineering-evaluating-mcp-e.md

 ---
 layout: default
-title: Agentic DraCor and the Art of Docstring Engineering: Evaluating MCP-empowered LLM Usage of the DraCor API
+title: "Agentic DraCor and the Art of Docstring Engineering: Evaluating MCP-empowered LLM Usage of the DraCor API"
 ---

 # Agentic DraCor and the Art of Docstring Engineering: Evaluating MCP-empowered LLM Usage of the DraCor API